oconnor663/duct.py/spec.md

 cloned in lots of different languages.
 To help with that, this document clarifies how Duct handles a number of different corner cases.

+Note that Duct is a _convenience_ library.
+As a rule of thumb, programs whose primary job is managing child processes will need more control than Duct provides, and they aren't the intended users.
+That includes shells (like Bash), service watchers (like systemd or [`forever`](https://www.npmjs.com/package/forever)), and build tools (like Make or [peru](https://github.com/buildinspace/peru)).
+Where the needs of those "heavy weight" programs conflict with the needs of a more typical caller, Duct optimizes for the typical case.
+See for example the [partially started pipelines](#partially-started-pipelines) section.

 ## SIGPIPE

 Implementations need to catch broken pipe errors in input writer threads, so